clicon/clixon-controller-docs/tutorial.rst

 the YANG file is modified, the controller must be restarted to load the new YANG file.

-If you want to know more about YANG, a detailed description is `RFC 7950 <https://www.rfc-editor.org/rfc/rfc7950.html>`_.

 The YANG model used for this example is a simple model that allows the tconfiguration of SSH users on the devices.
 The model is defined in the